KDE/ki18n/docs/programmers-guide.md

 The plural form is decided by the first integer-valued argument, which is `numImages` in this example.
 In rare cases when there are two or more integer arguments, they should be ordered carefully.

+In QML code, due to some limitations, always the first argument will be treated as plural-deciding, so it should be an appropriate number (integer or a round double); otherwise, behavior is undefined.

 It is also allowed to omit the plural-deciding placeholder, for example:

 ~~~